Deep Reinforcement Learning for Bipedal Locomotion: A Brief Survey: Conclusion

 \section{Conclusion}

-Despite significant progress in DRL for robotics, a significant gap remains between current achievements and the development of a unified framework that can efficiently handle a wide range of complex tasks.
+Despite significant progress in DRL for robotics, a substantial gap remains between current achievements and the development of a unified framework capable of efficiently handling a wide range of complex tasks.
 DRL research is generally divided into two main control schemes: end-to-end and hierarchical frameworks.
 End-to-end frameworks have demonstrated success in handling diverse locomotion skills \cite{2024_li_ucb_unifiedframework_PPO_IOput_teacherstudentcompare_IOhistory_e2etraining}, climbing stairs \cite{2021_siekmann_blind_DRL_stair}, and navigating challenging terrains such as stepping stones \cite{2022_OSUDRL_steppingstone_referencefree_predictionfeasiblefootsteps_camera_benchmark}.
 Meanwhile, hierarchical frameworks provide enhanced capabilities, particularly in managing both locomotion and navigation tasks simultaneously.

-Each framework brings unique strengths to the unified framework.
-End-to-end approaches simplify control by directly mapping inputs to outputs, while reference-based and reference-free learning methods provide the versatility needed for robots to acquire diverse locomotion skills.
+Each framework contributes unique strengths to the pursuit of a unified framework.
+End-to-end approaches simplify control by directly mapping inputs to outputs, while reference-based and reference-free learning methods provide the versatility required for robots to acquire diverse locomotion skills.
 In contrast, hierarchical frameworks improve flexibility by structuring control into layers, allowing modular task decomposition and hybrid strategies.
-Together, these approaches form the basis for two potential unified frameworks: the \textbf{Humanoid Robot Model} from the end-to-end approach and the \textbf{Multi-Layered Adaptive Model} from the hierarchical approach, both designed to meet the complex demands of bipedal robot locomotion.

-To bridge the existing gaps and achieve a unified framework, further development of hierarchical frameworks, particularly those equipped with advanced perception systems and integrated with model-based planners, appears promising.
-Such frameworks could simultaneously address issues of precision and generalisation.
-Moreover, the advent of LLMs presents a transformative opportunity, potentially enabling the unification of language processing and visual functionalities within robotic systems.
-While numerous challenges remain—ranging from the technical intricacies of framework integration to real-world application—the steady progression in control framework refinement and DRL development provides a hopeful outlook.
-The vision of achieving such unified framework may soon move within reach.
+While DRL has enabled remarkable progress, our survey concludes that current frameworks face key limitations, including the tension between multi-skill generalisation and task-specific precision, the persistent sim-to-real gap, and critical safety concerns.
+To address these challenges, this survey synthesises specific pathways for future research and identifies key opportunities for cross-pollination from related fields, such as FMs, loco-manipulation, and quadrupedal robotics.
+These insights culminate in our proposal of two conceptual frameworks: the BFMs, extending the end-to-end paradigm, and the MLAMs, evolving from the hierarchical approach, which together offer distinct blueprints for the next generation of generalist bipedal controllers.

 \begin{appendices}